-Insight Maker includes built-in optimization functionality to automatically adjust one or more parameter values in order to achieve a desired goal.
-At one level this can be used in a very similar way to Microsoft Excel's Goal Seek functionality.
+Insight Maker includes built-in optimization functionality to automatically adjust one or more variable values in order to achieve a desired goal.

 There are several key options that must be configured when setting up the optimizer.
 These include:

 - Goal Primitive: This is the primitive that you want to influence.
 In the business example, it is the revenue taken in by the company.

 - Goal: This is what we want to do to the goal primitive.
 It is either to maximize the primitive (which would be the desired case for revenue) or to minimize it if the goal primitive represented a measure of cost or error.